 Babraham Research Campus

 The Babraham Institute is located at the heart of the Babraham Research Campus.
-The Campus, which is considered to be the UK’s leading campus to support early-stage bioscience enterprise, is managed and developed Babraham Bioscience Technologies Ltd (BBT).
+The Campus, which is considered to be the UK’s leading campus to support early-stage bioscience enterprise, is managed and developed by Babraham Research Campus Ltd. (BRC).
 The Campus' bioincubator concept offers bespoke, state-of-the-art research and development facilities, scientific support services or bioventures at any stage in the business development cycle and supports the full spectrum of science from R&D to commercial realisation.
-The Babraham Institute is a majority shareholder of BBT along with the Biotechnology and Biological Sciences Research Council (BBSRC).
+The Babraham Institute is a majority shareholder of BRC along with the Biotechnology and Biological Sciences Research Council (BBSRC).